WolodjaZ/jax-vqgan/docs/tutorials.md

 ```

 ## 7. Lets look at the model
-Now lets take the model and look at the samples
+Now let's take the model and look at the samples.

 ```python